Linuxfabrik/monitoring-plugins/check-plugins/memory-usage/README.rst

 Overview
 --------

-Displays the amount of free and used memory in the system and checks how much physical memory is left across platforms by using the "available" field.
+Displays the amount of free and used memory in the system and checks how much physical memory is left across platforms by using the ``available`` field.

 Fact Sheet